 Craft / Creative stuff

-- There are lots of printable colouring activities online – just google for colouring zoo/beach/cars etc. Or look for Join The Numbers and colour the discovered picture.
+- There are lots of printable activities online – just google for colouring zoo/beach/cars etc. Or look for Join The Numbers and colour the discovered picture.
 These “symmetry sea animal sheets” are an unusual variation.

-- A catalogue, a pair of blunt-ended scissors, some glue and a roll of lining wall-paper can keep under 6s happy for a surprisingly long while.
+- A catalogue, a pair of blunt-ended scissors, some glue and a roll of lining wall-paper can keep under 4-6s happy for a surprisingly long while.

 - Make fairy houses or even a whole fairy garden – lots of videos on youtube.

 - Pinterest board full of crafty inspiration for any age group – start saving empty egg boxes and cardboard loo roll inners now!